gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ![](resources/iot-central-device-template-interface-command-schema.png)

-### Initializing and Closing Direct Method Bindings
+### Opening, Closing, and Dispatching with Direct Method Bindings

-Like Peripherals, Timers, and Device Twins, Direct Method Bindings can be automatically initialized and closed if they are added to the directMethodDevices array.
-An array of direct method bindings is also referred to as a set of direct method bindings.
+Like Peripherals, Timers, and Device Twin Bindings, Direct Method Bindings can be automatically opened, dispatched, and closed if they are added to the directMethodBindings array.
+Direct Method Bindings added to the **directMethodBindings array** are referred to as a **set** of direct method bindings.

 ```c
 DirectMethodBinding* directMethodBindings[] = { &resetDevice };
 ```

+#### Opening

 The Direct Method Bindings are initialized in the **InitPeripheralsAndHandlers** function found in **main.c**.

 ```c
 OpenDirectMethodSet(directMethodBindings, NELEMS(directMethodBindings));
 ```

+#### Dispatching

+When a Direct Method message is received the DirectMethodTwinBindings Set is checked for a matching DirectMethodBinding *methodName* name.
+When a match is found, the DirectMethodBinding handler function is called.

+#### Closing

 The Direct Method Bindings are closed in the **ClosePeripheralsAndHandlers** function found in **main.c**.